abderraouf-adjal/ArduinoSpritzCipher/README.txt

 # Types:
 spritz_ctx
-  The context/ctx (contain the state), holds indices and S-Box.
+  The context/ctx (contain the state), The state consists of byte registers {i, j, k, z, w, a}, And an array {s} containing a permutation of {0, 1, ... , SPRITZ_N-1}.

 # Functions:
 void spritz_setup(spritz_ctx *ctx,